BrycenAsay/NeuronXY/README.md

   - externalFiles

 ### Notes on Dockercompose File
+Upon running the default dockercompose file provided with this project, you will see the following containers:
+- One default CLI app container
+- One Postgres DB for metadata handling
+- A cron container for scheduled jobs running on Postgres
+- HDFS HA ecosystem which by default includes:
+   - 2 Name Nodes
+   - 3 Data Nodes
+   - 3 Journal Nodes
+   - 3 Zookeeper Nodes

+**Note on HDFS environment:** There is a file provided called "generate_docker_compose.py." **If you find that your HDFS environment needs more nodes for data storage or higher failover/avaliability,** this script will largely help to refactor the docker-compose file to scale according to your needs, including adding docker mounts to each component of the HDFS HA arcitecture. **Please note that scaling the docker-file may require manual configuration of the hdfs-site file, or the actual docker image used for creating the HDFS services,** I would love to make it so no manual intervention is needed when scaling up but that is still a work in progress!
+I am just one guy so please be patient with me :/ **No you cannot scale down from the autoconfigured settings for the default HDFS ecosystem,** if this is desired you may autoconfigure the files provided in this project as you wish to fit your needs :)

-Upon running the default dockercompose file provided with this project, two containers should be generated, a Postgres container and the actual application container, as well as a local volume mounted to your local drive in the project repository for Postgres information and a docker native volume to host user directory level information called "app_data."
-For terminal entry, you may either run docker-compose run cli which will automatically execute the entry point "main.py" script for this project or you can use the prompt for the cli-1 container and type "python main.py" as the executable command to access the actual application.
+**Note on terminal entry:** For terminal entry, you may either run docker-compose run cli which will automatically execute the entry point "main.py" script for this project or you can use the prompt for the cli-1 container and type "python main.py" as the executable command to access the actual application.
 From there, the application and all related features will be accessible from the CLI.

 ### Terminal Helper Commands
 To get started with terminal commands, you can use one of two terminal helper commands: